ForNeVeR/Vacuum/README.md

 Simply execute `Vacuum.exe`.
 It will remove any entries in your temp directory that weren't touched in the last month.

 "Entry" is either a file or a directory.
-Directory counts as "touched" if any of its children was touched in the month period.
+A directory counts as "touched" if any of its children was touched in the last month.
 Vacuum considers the following dates when examining the files (as they're reported by the filesystem):

 - creation date